melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 Everything works fine now, without having to attach any attributes to `add`.

-The main difference between `bs` and `mel.uncurry` is that the latter only works with externals. `mel.uncurry` is the recommended option to use for bindings, while `bs` remains useful for those use cases where performance is crucial and we want the JavaScript functions generated from OCaml ones to not be applied partially.
+The main difference between `u` and `mel.uncurry` is that the latter only works with externals. `mel.uncurry` is the recommended option to use for bindings, while `u` remains useful for those use cases where performance is crucial and we want the JavaScript functions generated from OCaml ones to not be applied partially.

 ### Modeling `this`\-based Callbacks